cesarderio/reading-notes/102d8-reading-notes/class3.md

 ## Startup Sequences and BIOS

-Below you will find some reading materials and videos that support today’s topic and the upcoming lecture.
+This article explains what BIOS and CMOS are and what part they play in the boot up process.

 ## Reading